 Brentor & Moor Compassionate Neighbours is a small charitable organisation, run entirely by volunteers, and its work radiates out from the small village of Brentor, on the fringes of Dartmoor in West Devon.
-It has been set up specifically to support individuals who may be suffering from a long term condition, living with a life-limiting illness, and/or approaching the end of life.
+It has been set up specifically to support individuals who are living with a life-limiting illness or are approaching the end of life.
 It works closely with the local primary care teams, as well as other voluntary and statutory agencies, with the aim of contributing to the integrated care of this vulnerable group of people, so that they may continue to be cared for in the place of their choosing- usually their own home.

 A brief history of Compassionate Communities

 In the modern world, Compassionate Communities can be traced to Kerala, in India, where Dr Suresh Kumar established a regional community-based palliative care model (“Neighbourhood Network in Palliative Care”).
 It is the largest community-owned palliative care network in the world (Pop 12m/ many thousands of volunteers/ very small medical team i.e. less than 50 doctors/100 nurses).

 The concept was further developed as a Public Health model by Professor Alan Kellehear, of Brisbane University, and in the last few years the model has been adopted in several places around the UK.

 In simple terms, the approach identifies and utilises appropriate members of the local community, as volunteers, to support individuals either with a long-term condition, living with a serious life-limiting illness, or approaching the end of life, using a networking approach to support their changing needs.
 It is what is known as a Public Health approach to end of life care, and is a way of enhancing existing supportive networks without necessarily adding to existing- and overstretched- professional services.